Samba is the standard Windows interoperability suite of programs for Linux and Unix.

 /run/user/$UID/gvfs/'smb-share:server=$HOST,share=$SHARE'

-First we will create the a mount script using the gio smb mount script to mount the share.
+We will use the gio smb mount script to mount the share.
 Use the template provided in the topic to create your own script.
 When you have the script in place and working come back here.

-The script asks for username, workgroup and password when you run it in the terminal and that is fine for the occasional mount but you will likely want to automount the share when you log into your system.
+The script asks for username, workgroup and password (unless configured otherwise) when you run it and that is fine for the occasional mount but you will likely want to automount the share when you log onto your system.

 ~/.config/autorun

-spiral_notepad: To be able to automount the share the following conditions must be met:
+spiral_notepad: To be able to automount the share you can

 Create the folder ~/.config/systemd/user